cmrivers/ebola/README.md

 * `line_list.csv` is a line listing I manually compiled from media reports and published case series of case clusters.
 It is unverified and almost certainly contains errors.
 Use with extreme caution.
 The legrand compartment specifies with infectious compartment each case would originate from in the Legrand et al model.
 The source_id column is the case_id of the node from whom the case was infected.
 * `Sierraleone_country.csv` and `SierraLeone_town.csv` is from the Sierra Leone Ministry of Health [website](http://health.gov.sl/).
 Data in `SierraLeone_town.csv` is cumlative confirmed cases - counts do not include suspected or probable cases.
 These spreadsheets will no longer be updated as of Sept 12 (newer data can be found in the sl_data/* files), but pull requests will be accepted.
-* `locations.json` contains the detailed case location information for Sierra Leon and Liberia.
+* `locations.json` contains the detailed case location information for Sierra Leone and Liberia.

 ![Epicurves](https://github.com/cmrivers/ebola/blob/master/analyses/liberia_cumulative.png)